About the framework

 Good practice and benchmarking knowledge exchange

 HEFCE is focussing on good practice materials and KE benchmarks when developing the framework.
 In 2015, HEFCE invited institutions to provide examples of good practice materials.
-We have commissioned Research Consulting to undertake a more extensive review of good practice materials and we have commissioned IP Pragmatics to look more extensively at benchmarking.
-We expect to publish reports and more details on next steps in summer 2016.
+We commissioned Research Consulting to undertake a more extensive review of good practice materials and commissioned IP Pragmatics to look more extensively at benchmarking.
+Read the reports, published in September 2016.